Count Function in Excel: A Comprehensive Guide for Beginners

 6. Common errors with the COUNT function

-The most common error with the COUNT function in Excel is using it to count cells that contain errors.
-The COUNT function counts cells that contain numerical values, text, or logical values, but it does not count cells that contain errors.
-To count cells that contain errors, use the COUNTIF function with the error value as the criterion.
-For example, to count cells in the range A1:A10 that contain the #DIV/0! error, use the following formula:
+The most common error with the COUNT function in Excel is using it to count cells with errors.
+The COUNT function counts cells that contain numbers, text or logical values.
+If you wanna count cells with errors, you can use the COUNTIF function with the error value after determining this as criteria.
+In order to count cells having A1:A10with #DIV/0! error, you can do below.

 =COUNTIF(A1:A10,"#DIV/0!")